TheReverendB/avrae-repo/SimpleMagicItems/nPrayerBeads.md

 An alias for the Neclace of Prayer Beads.

-Updated to reset the beads on your necklace following the description of the item.
+**April 2024 Update:**  Should support changes for the 2024 version of this item.

 `!nPrayerBeads roll new`
 Rolls randomly for the beads on your necklace.